6 Doctor Recommended Vaccines for Seniors

 These symptoms worsen after about two weeks.
 Mucus accumulates inside your airways, causing an uncomfortable, “whoop”-sounding cough.
 Although many people do not develop the “whoop” characteristic, the coughing fits can be uncontrollable and painful.

-While whooping cough is more common in children, seniors are still susceptible to it, especially if the vaccination has worn off.
+Whooping cough is very common in children, and so it is a great idea for seniors to get vaccinated if they have a grandchild that they wouldn’t want to get sick.
+Additionally, seniors are still susceptible to whooping cough, especially if the vaccination has worn off.
 Some complications seniors may experience or develop include sleep apnea, insomnia, weight loss, pneumonia and eye infections.

 Luckily, the whooping cough vaccination is safe and protects you from other infections as well.
 As mentioned before, the Tdap vaccine is a one-time booster that protects you from tetanus, diphtheria and whooping cough.
 Adults should then get the Td vaccine every 10 years to stay up-to-date on vaccines and healthy.